 What are the programme outcomes?

-Participants of Leading Virtual and Disconnected Teams will have had the opportunity to:
+Participants on LVDT will have the opportunity to:

-- Engage with a balance of practical approaches and conceptual ideas in relation to virtual leadership
+• Engage with a balance of practical approaches and conceptual ideas in relation to virtual and hybrid leadership

-- Reflect upon your identity and purpose as a leader and how you connect with both your teams and organisations in this fast-changing world
+• Reflect upon their identity and purpose as a leader and how they connect with both their teams and organisations in this fast-changing world

-- Discuss the challenges of influence and communication in a virtual world
+• Discuss the challenges of influence and communication in a virtual and hybrid world

-- Review the essentials for team engagement, relationships, trust and creating clarity around goals and expectations
+• Review the essentials for team engagement such as investing in relationships, turning up trust and creating clarity around goals and expectations

 • Discuss the importance of focus, purpose, motivation and culture for collective commitment